hxuu/uri-parser/LOG.md

 5. After extracting each component, the slicing (uri = uri.slice(...)) should be carefully handled to avoid issues with extra characters (like /, ?, or #).
 6. You may want to consider handling cases where the input URI might be malformed or incomplete.
 This might include checking for empty strings or invalid formats.

+## Day 3 - things to be done right now.

+1/ finish percent encoding
+2/ create a good regex for the URI components.